How To Raw Feed/BARF Your Dog Properly

 • and of course vegetables and herbs

-If you would like to switch your pet to a BARF diet, it is advisable to start by creating a BARF feeding plan, especially for the beginning.
-You can either do your own research or consult your veterinarian.
-Our veterinary practitioners can also help you to put together the BARF menu for your furry friend correctly.
+If you would like to switch your pet to a raw fed diet, it is advisable to start by creating a feeding plan, especially for the beginning.
+You can either do your own research or consult an expert.
+Our veterinary practitioners can also help you to put together the raw feeding menu for your best friend correctly.
 Contact us anytime at hello@aniforte.co.uk - we are here to support you!

 Leave a comment